 The Department of Defense Fiscal Year 2013 Annual Report on Sexual Assault in the Military was provided to Congress on May 1, 2014.

 To assist in addressing the crime of sexual assault within the Military, the DoD and various Service branches conduct comprehensive annual sexual assault assessments and issue reports.
-The data provided in the reports serves as the foundation and catalyst for future sexual assault prevention, training, victim care and accountability goals.
+The data provided in the reports serve as the foundation and catalyst for future sexual assault prevention, training, victim care and accountability goals.

 The Department of Defense released its eighth Annual Report on Sexual Harassment and Violence at the Military Service Academies (MSA) for Academic Program Year 2012-2013 on January 10, 2014.